If you’re considering moving to the unofficial capital of Transylvania, this list of pros and cons about living in Cluj Napoca should come in handy.

 Mainly due to the high presence of students and to the productivity of the business centers.
 Plus, there’s an increasing trend of young population in Cluj.

 Hence, you’ll be surrounded with a young vibe, full of energy, especially in the main squares, filled with bars and pubs to hang out at.
+You can check out the best restaurants in Cluj Napoca here.

 11. Public transport is a big plus

 They’ve got one of the most modern and well-maintained public transport systems in Romania, with electric buses, trolleybuses and trams.
-(But no metro yet)

 To these add up the private transport companies, with really affordable prices for taxi, Uber, Bolt and even electric scooters.